 '''

-codegen.max_cache_dir_size = 1000
+codegen.max cache dir size = 1000

 '''

-The size of a directory (in MB) with cached code for weave or Cython that triggers a warning.
+The size of a directory (in MB) with cached code for Cython that triggers a warning.
 Set to 0 to never get a warning.

 '''

 codegen.string_expression_target = 'numpy'

 '''

 Default target for the evaluation of string expressions (e.g. when indexing state variables).
 Should normally not be changed from the default numpy target, because the overhead of compiling code is not worth the speed gain for simple expressions.